 The cost of this premium is around \$200 million.
 Federal and provincial investments are necessary in order to transition the fleet and cover the premium.
 Environmentally-friendly, zero-emission buses have many benefits: they produce little to no greenhouse gas emissions; are simpler to maintain; easier to drive; and produce less noise pollution.
-The federal government has committed \$10.9M to the project.
-We ask that the province commit \$10.5M to make this pilot a reality.
+We thank the federal government for their commitment of \$10.9M to this project.
+We continue to seek funding from the province of Ontario to make this pilot a reality.